hxwang/Security-Summary/ClickFraud/file/attacker.md

 ## Click Fraudster

 ### Incentive
-- waster competitor's ad budgets
+- wasting competitor's ad budgets
     - Business usually have limits on how much they'll spend on PPC advertising.
 Once they reach these limits, search engine stop displaying their ads.
 Pushing competitors' link off search sites would help fraudsters' ad receive higher priority.
     - An ariticle in Markiteing explained that how such illegitimate clicks are funded wastes competitor's ad budget [[Jul-2006]](http://www.marketingmagazine.co.uk/article/570419/media-analysis-click-fraud-rears-its-head)
 - Syndicated publishers